Pisces A

 Void dwarf Galaxy in the constellation Pisces From Wikipedia, the free encyclopedia

-Pisces A (Psc A) is a void dwarf galaxy.
-It is located in the Local Void, near Pisces B; and is in the Pisces constellation.
-It is 18.4 million light-years (5.64 megaparsecs) away from Earth.[2]
-The galaxy was discovered with the WIYN Observatory.
-About 100 million years ago, the galaxy started moving out of the void and into the local filament zone and denser gaseous environment.
-This sparked off a doubling of the rate of star formation.[3]
+Pisces A (Psc A) is a void dwarf galaxy located in the Local Void in the Pisces constellation, near Pisces B. It is 18.4 million light-years (5.64 megaparsecs) away from Earth,[2] and was discovered by the WIYN Observatory.
+About 100 million years ago, the galaxy started moving out of the void and into the local filament zone and denser gaseous environment, triggering a brief starburst period.[3]

 Right ascension00h 14m 46.000s[1]